Path to Employment

 A cover letter is a letter to a possible employer that details exactly why you would be a good fit for the position.
-Generally they are short (often three paragraphs) and quickly details your skills, your knowledge of the company, and a conclusion to tie it all together.
-Use of cover letters vary from business to business, but having a template on hand is a useful tool in your job seeking arsenal.
+Generally, they are short (often three paragraphs) and quickly detail your skills, your knowledge of the company, and a conclusion to tie it all together.
+The use of cover letters varies from business to business, but having a template on hand is a useful tool in your job-seeking arsenal.

 Applications come in many forms and sizes.
-Some are short and to the point, others are long and intend the test the applicant.
-While it is still possible to find paper applications in the workforce today, digital has become the main way to apply for a job for many companies.
-Become comfortable with applying online, if you do not have the resources to access the internet consider coming into one of our Job Centers or by taking advantage of the SmartBus.
+Some are short and to the point; others are long and intend to test the applicant.
+While it is still possible to find paper applications in the workforce today, digital has become the primary way to apply for many companies.
+Become comfortable with applying online.
+If you do not have the resources to access the internet, consider coming into one of our Job Centers.

-Perhaps the most crucial part of the job seeking process is that of the interview.
-This is the first time you're likely meeting your employer face-to-face and it is critical that you make a good impression with your interviewer.
+Perhaps the most crucial part of the job-seeking process is the interview.
+This is the first time you're likely to meet your employer face-to-face, and you must make a good impression with your interviewer.
 Come dressed in a professional outfit and prepared for the kinds of questions you may be asked.